 This weekend we will decorate and light our Christmas tree.
 In true Scandinavian fashion, our tree has live candles placed on it.
 Traditionally, the candles are first lit on Christmas eve (julaften) when Father Christmas surreptitiously arrives during the evening feast and places gifts under the tree.
 We like to buck tradition, however, and light our candles at least once before the eve.
 I know, I know, it’s not how-things-are-done, but we just can’t contain ourselves.
 The tree is just so beautiful all lit up with glowing candles, and we like to share that experience with our friends.

 While we decorate our tree we will prepare gløgg and aebleskivers and some other holiday cakes.
 Some friends will come by, and at the end of the afternoon, when dusk sets in, we will light the candles.
-While we watch the candles burn down, we’ll enjoy a glass of gløgg along with some sweet treats like these Mini-Dried Fruit an Nut Cakes.
+While we watch the candles burn down, we’ll enjoy a glass of gløgg along with some sweet treats like these little cakes.

 These cakes are lighter and fresher than the traditional Christmas fruitcake.
 They are studded with dried apricots, raisins and cherries which add a natural combination of sweetness and tartness.
 I like to make them bite-sized, so there is plenty of room for other treats, and even the wariest fruitcake-eater may be encouraged to have a go at them.